 This is part one of a ten-part series covering a practical approach to grammar in the middle school and high school classrooms.

 When I talk about grammar lessons or digital grammar, I try to be honest with teachers.
 I have not always found success with grammar lessons!
-After speaking at conferences and with teachers, I understand that grammar still troubles educators.
-A simple practical guide to English grammar does not exist.
+After speaking at conferences and with teachers, I understand that developing solid methods to teach grammar still troubles educators.
+A one-size, simple, and practical guide to English grammar does not exist.
 English teaches must decide on a practical approach to grammar for their community.